Appendix Cancer: Types, Symptoms, Causes & Treatment

 Appendiceal Adenocarcinoma (Epithelial Tumors)

 Most appendix cancers are appendiceal adenocarcinomas.
-These are types of adenocarcinomas that develop from gland-like tissue lining in those organs.
-Appendiceal adenocarcinomas have several classes, and these are:
+These develop from gland-like tissue lining the appendix.
+They have several classes:

 • Mucinous adenocarcinoma: This starts on the lining of your appendix, releasing mucin, a component of mucus.
 These tumors can spread, but most do not spread farther than the abdomen.